 - Head and Neck Exam for areas of tenderness or signs of intracranial hemorrhage (Battle Sign, Raccoon Eyes) or cerebrospinal fluid leak (sudden drainage out of ears/nose).

 Several physical exam assessments have been found to be useful in the assessment of concussion Tools such as the Sport Concussion Assessment Tool (SCAT 5) and the Child SCAT 5 are widely available and easy to learn and implement.
-Other assessments to consider are the Vestibular/Ocular Motor Screening (VOMS) Assessment and the Military Acute Concussion Evaluation (MACE).
-These assessment tools can assist clinicians and other members of the care team identify symptoms and signs of a recent mTBI.6,7,8
+Other assessments to consider are the Vestibular/Ocular Motor Screening (VOMS) Assessment and the Military Acute Concussion Evaluation which was updated in 2018 to include the VOMS.
+These assessment tools can assist clinicians and other members of the care team identify symptoms and signs of a recent mTBI.1,8,9

 Sleep disturbances are also common after mild traumatic brain injury.
 Sleep issues can include insomnia, circadian rhythm sleep-wake disorders, and obstructive sleep apnea.
-Screening for sleep disturbances should be included in an assessment of concussion and, if positive on initial screening, follow-up assessments should occur.
+Screening for sleep disturbances, with tools including the Insomnia Severity Index, Epworth Sleepiness Scale, and Pittsburgh Sleep Quality Index, should be included in an assessment of concussion and, if positive on initial screening, follow-up assessments should occur.
+A 2-week sleep diary can provide helpful information to identify trends as well.
+If the clinician has a high suspicion for sleep apnea, a sleep medicine consult is warranted.
+Appropriately diagnosing and treating sleep disorders can help minimize their effect on other common symptoms, such as headache and impaired cognition, after mild TBI.10

 Mild TBI has the potential to affect function, at least in the short term.
 Changes in vision or cognition can affect the individual’s ability to complete activities of daily living and instrumental activities of daily living.
 The affected individual would then require assistance with these activities.
 Support may be required for complex tasks like driving and bill-paying during the initial phases of recovery.

 Despite much research about identifying specific biomarkers of mTBI, in recent years, no truly reliable test is yet available.
 TBI is a complex and evolving process over time, and no one clinical biomarker sufficiently reflects the ongoing pathophysiology.
 Several promising options include Neuron Specific Enolase, Ubiquitin C-terminal hydrolase-L1 (UCH-L1), S100B protein, and Glial Fibrillary Acidic Protein (GFAP).
-Most likely, a panel of biomarkers will eventually be utilized to capture damage to not only neurons, but also to astroglia cells and oligodendrocytes, that will be able to measure the changes in these cells over time.9
+In 2018, the FDA approved the use of GFAP and UCH-L1 for clinical use in adult patients with mild TBI to determine the need for CT scan.
+Most likely, a panel of biomarkers will eventually be utilized to capture damage to not only neurons, but also to astroglia cells and oligodendrocytes, that will be able to measure the changes in these cells over time.11,12,13

-Laboratory investigations into potential cofounding factors (such as alcohol or other substance abuse, causes of syncope, hypoglycemia, and others) should be considered by clinicians.1
+Laboratory investigations into potential cofounding factors (such as alcohol or other substance abuse, causes of syncope, hypoglycemia, and others) should be considered by clinicians.

 Supplemental assessment tools

-Advanced visuo-motor and vestibular tests such as Vestibular-Evoked Myogenic Potentials can be helpful to distinguish between central and peripheral causes of persistent balance or oculomotor symptoms.8,12
+Advanced visuo-motor and vestibular tests such as Vestibular-Evoked Myogenic Potentials can be helpful to distinguish between central and peripheral causes of persistent balance or oculomotor symptoms.9

-Symptoms that are seemingly out of proportion or exam findings that do not fit the clinical picture should be followed up with further validity testing.13
+Symptoms that are seemingly out of proportion or exam findings that do not fit the clinical picture should be followed up with further validity testing.18

 The vast majority of people who sustain mTBI make a full recovery.
-On the other hand, a recent prospective study did find that some patients experience persistent cognitive problems following mTBI.
-At least 50% of patients who were followed following their initial emergency room (ER) visit for mTBI demonstrated functional deficits on the Glasgow Outcome Scale Extended (GOSE) at 12 months after injury.
-Some confounders and limitations include the fact that many people with mTBI do not visit the ER and that the GOSE is not a robust measure of function.
-Even with those limitations, it is worth noting that some individuals have persisting symptoms.15
+One number that has been cited often in past was that 10% of people with mTBI have symptoms three months after injury.
+However, that number is not supported by quality studies.
+A recent prospective study, TRACK TBI, which followed 3000 patients and compared them to controls who had injuries but not mTBI, confirmed that some patients experience persistent cognitive problems following mTBI.
+At least 50% of patients who were followed after their initial emergency room (ER) visit for mTBI demonstrated functional deficits on the Glasgow Outcome Scale Extended (GOSE) at 12 months after injury.
+In fact, 53% of patients who’d had mTBI reported at least some ongoing functional limitations at 12 months.
+Some confounders and limitations include the fact that many people with mTBI do not visit the ER and that the GOSE may not be a robust measure of function.
+Even with those limitations, it is worth noting that some individuals have persisting symptoms after mTBI and these symptoms can benefit from intervention.19

 Accommodations to school and work environments can determine the success or failure of community reintegration efforts.
 Accommodations may include additional time for tasks, quieter work areas, opportunities for breaks and rest, tutors, and assistance in taking notes and completing assignments.
 Patients with photosensitivity benefit from light protection and glare-reducing interventions.
 Clinicians should act as advocates, insisting that appropriate accommodations are implemented and supporting patients as they increase function to pre-injury levels.